FlairGPT: Repurposing LLMs for Interior Designs: Evaluation

 \subsection{Quantitative Evaluation}

-We compare our \name with both closed-universe and open-universe LLM-based layout generation methods—LayoutGPT~\cite{layoutgpt} and Holodeck~\cite{holodeck}, respectively.
-The comparison is based on the three metrics outlined in \autoref{sec:metrics}, with results presented in \autoref{fig:user-criteria}. \name significantly outperforms both baseline methods across all metrics.
+We compare our \name with both closed-universe and open-universe LLM-based layout generation methods—LayoutGPT~\cite{layoutgpt}, Holodeck~\cite{holodeck} and I-Design~\cite{idesign}.
+The comparison is based on the three metrics which measure practicality as outlined in \autoref{sec:metrics}, with results presented in \autoref{table:quant_comparison}. \name significantly outperforms LayoutGPT and Holodeck across all metrics, and I-Design for all but the out of bounds rate.
 LayoutGPT, as a closed-universe approach, is constrained to generating standard layouts for bedrooms and living rooms, lacking the flexibility to create more stylized or unique designs.
 Please note that our method does not explicitly add cost functions for pathway ($C_{\text{Pathway}}$) but we ensure walkability as a result of our wall-attraction cost, which encourages suitable objects to be near the wall as well as our customizable accessibility constraints mapped by the LLM during the language phase.
+While running I-Design, we observed that in several instances, it was necessary to restart the process from the beginning, starting with the prompt.
+This was because the optimization phase often failed to converge, even after three hours.
+The strong quantitative results highlight the feasibility of our method compared to naseline methods.
+Comapred to other LLM-based + optimization-driven approaches, such as Holodeck’s constraint-based layout design and I-Design’s backtracking strategy, our cost based optimzation proves to be more effective at ensuring functionality.